deco3500-2017/SuzukiSwifts/README.md

 ## **Contributions:**
 **Daiki:**
-- Created the whole marvel app prototype, based on the paper prototype from the previous standup
+- Created the whole Marvel app prototype, based on the paper prototype from the previous standup
 - I have messaged the tutor and emailed the lecturer for further feedbacks and help to improve our project and make sure that our plan was on the right track because the mark we received for the previous stand up was poor.
 - Conducted user test for the mode with other members.
 - The user test for the mode with Jack and Rohnil